-Kublai Khan entered a marble-floored spicery, accented by an empty cartouche which was lined with a repeated pattern of complex interlacing.
+Kublai Khan entered a ominous sudatorium, tastefully offset by a wood-framed mirror with a design of wooden carvings.
 Kublai Khan walked away from that place, not knowing that it was indeed the wrong way.

-Kublai Khan entered a Churrigueresque triclinium, watched over by a moasic.
+Kublai Khan entered a Baroque hall of doors, , within which was found an obelisk.
 And that was where the encounter between a Khagan of the Ikh Mongol Uls named Kublai Khan and a philosopher named Socrates took place.
 Kublai Khan offered advice to Socrates in the form of a story.
 So Kublai Khan began, "It seems to me that this place we find ourselves reminds me of when..."